For our tweet of the morning to start off today's edition of quickies, here's Matt Jones:

 Seven years running as the attendance leader with no end in sight.

-After somehow managing to keep football coach June Jones, getting SMU into the Big East as an all-sports member, and luringto be the head basketball coach, SMU athletic director Steve Orsini was fired immediately today.
+After somehow managing to keep football coach June Jones, getting SMU into the Big East as an all-sports member, and luring Larry Brown to be the head basketball coach, SMU athletic director Steve Orsini was fired immediately today.

 Amazing.
 But running big deficits will get you fired, no matter how impressive your coaching hires are.